vipin-boop/hr-analytics-powerbi-dashboard/README.md

 * Payment Method
 * Date

-The employee directory also supports **drill-through analysis**, allowing users to move from an employee record into a more focused employee-level view.
+The employee directory also supports **drill-through analysis**, allowing users to select an employee and navigate to a more focused employee-level view.

+This page is designed for detailed employee exploration while keeping the main dashboard pages focused on analytical insights.

 ---